Noin-Ula burial site: Noin-Ula kurgans

 As with some finds of the Pazyryk culture, the Noin Ula graves had been flooded and subsequently frozen, thus preserving the organic material to a remarkable degree.
 The tombs were opened in antiquity and the bodies were removed.
 This corroborates the Han chronicles which state the leaders of one of the nomad tribes, oppressed by the Xiongnu at the height of their empire, took an unprecedented step 100 years after the decline of the Xiongnu.
 Wishing to unite their subjects, and driven by a desire for revenge, the new nomadic leaders desecrated the Chanyus' royal tombs.
 All the burials were unsealed, and the remains of the Chanyus were removed, together with some of their clothing, weaponry and symbols of authority.
 However, the robbers left Xiongnu weaponry, home utensils, and art objects, and Chinese artifacts of bronze, nephrite, lacquered wood and textiles.
 Many artifacts show origins along the Great Silk Road and some imported objects and fragments of fabrics are recognized as Greek.
 The fabric, color, weaving methods and embroidery of the cloth were similar to the fabric produced in the Greek colonies on the Black Sea coast for the Scythians.

 Some tombs include horse burials and one tomb had especially lavish furnishings.
 The coffin was apparently made in China, and the interred person had many of his possessions buried with him.
 His horse trappings were elaborately decorated and his leather-covered saddle was threaded with black and red wool clipped to resemble velvet.
-Magnificent textiles included a woven wool rug lined with thin leather with purple, brown, and white felt appliqué work, and textiles of Greco-Bactrian, Parthian and Anatolian origin.
+Magnificent textiles included a woven wool rug lined with thin leather with purple, brown, and white felt appliqué work, and textiles of Greco-Bactrian, Parthian or Gandharan origin.

 Wuzhuliu

 Kurgan No 6 was the tomb of Wuzhuliu (烏珠留若提 Wuzhuliuruodi, reigned 8 BCE–13 CE), who is mentioned in the Chinese annals.
 He is famous for freeing his people from the Chinese protectorate that lasted 56 years, from 47 BCE to 9 CE.
 Wuzhuliu was buried in 13 CE, a date established from the inscription on a cup given to him by the Chinese Emperor during a reception in the Shanlin park near Chang'an in 1 BCE.

 The most dramatic objects of Wuzhuliu's funeral inventory are the textiles, of local, Chinese and Bactrian origin.
 The art objects show that Xiongnu craftsmen used the Scythian "animal" style.

 A surviving portrait shows a low nose bridge, eyes with epicanthic fold, long wavy hair, divided in the middle, and a braid visibly tied and falling from the tip of the head over the right ear.
-Such braids were found in other kurgan tombs in the Noin Ula cemetery, they were braided from horsehair, and kept in special cases.
+Such braids were found in other kurgan tombs in the Noin Ula cemetery; they were braided from horsehair, and kept in special cases.
 The braid was a part of a formal hairstyle, and the braid resembles the death-masks of the Tashtyk.
 From these observations, L.N.
 Gumilev concluded that among the Xiongnu of the 1st century BC, a far-eastern ideal of beauty overcame the traditional western model, which continued in the art of the Scythian "animal" style.